RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Misc/SetupMenu/README.md

 # SetupMenu

 ## Description
-Sets up `menu` with `rowCount` rows, `selectionCount` active selections and aligning to `alignment`
+Sets up `menu` with `rowCount` rows, `selectionCount` active selections and aligning to `alignment`.

 ## Parameters
 - `menu`
-The menu to setup, MENU_1 or MENU_2 are valid
+The menu to setup, MENU_1 or MENU_2 are valid.
 - `rowCount`
-The amount of rows the menu starts with
+The amount of rows the menu starts with.
 - `selectionCount`
-Selection of highlight
+Selection of highlight.
 - `alignment`
-Alignment of the text, 0 will be to the right, 1 to the left, and 2 centered
+Alignment of the text, 0 will be to the right, 1 to the left, and 2 centered.

 ## Return Value